MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 ## Take a server offline using PowerShell

-Use the following procedures to properly pause, drain, and resume a server node in an Azure Stack HCI cluster using PowerShell.
+Use the following procedures to properly pause, drain, and resume a server in an Azure Stack HCI cluster using PowerShell.

 ### Verify it's safe to take the server offline